 Monthly fees that reflect the administration costs of the Oregon Community Solar Program ($/kW-AC per month).
-Some Project Managers may choose to pay these fees on behalf of subscribers, and therefore the subscriber would not pay them directly (but instead the cost of these fees would be included in the customer’s subscription fees).
+Note: Some Project Managers may choose to pay these fees on behalf of subscribers, and therefore the subscriber would not pay them directly.
+Instead, the cost of these fees would be included in the customer’s subscription fees.
 Fees may be updated on an annual basis by a process overseen by the Oregon Public Utility Commission.

 Portland General Electric

 Your total electricity bill is calculated by subtracting your solar discounts from your electricity costs and fees.

 A customer’s overall savings will depend on the subscription fees charged by their Project Manager and their subscription size.
 To learn more about how this works, please refer to the Oregon Community Program Bill Impact Calculator.

 If you have any questions, please feel free to reach out to us at: